-We need to share your personal information with third parties such as:
+For the purposes of assessment and meeting our regulatory requirements we may need to provide access to your personal information to third parties, such as:

 - External moderators for the purpose of academic assessment - The Solicitors Regulatory Authority for the purpose of regulating how we deliver our legal services - Other providers of legal services for the purpose of providing legal services to you - The Legal Ombudsmen for handling complaints - Third parties acting as "data processors" under the control of the University. - The University may engage external companies to deliver functions on our behalf, for example cloud storage for our case management system.
 They will only process data for the purposes for which we have engaged them and will not process your data in any other manner.